enepomnyaschih/ts-time/README.md

 # ts-time

-TypeScript library of immutable date/time models with time zone support.
+TypeScript/JavaScript library of immutable date/time models with time zone support.

 This library mimics [Java 8 Date/Time API](https://www.baeldung.com/java-8-date-time-intro),
 adjusting its API to the best practices of TypeScript and JavaScript.
 It uses